rjaym/symbol_paths/README.md

-# symbols
+# symbol_paths

-Using data from coin market cap and poloniex, derive the feasible arbitrage "paths" that begin and end with the given symbol
+Using data from coin market cap and poloniex, derive the feasible/unique arbitrage "paths" that begin and end with the given symbol

 Usage:
 - git clone git@github.com:rjaym/symbols.git